This is a brief summary relating some of the ideas of P. D. Ouspensky

 While it is hard to relate Young's stage 2 to the planet Mars which occupies this position in the enneagram, it is more clearly seen in the endocrine gland associated with this position, the adrenal glands.
 The characteristic fight or flight reaction produced by the adrenaline (epinephrine) from this gland is known to us all, and seems to echo the concept of attractive and repulsive forces among the nuclear particles.

 In addition, the very structure of the adrenals is curiously evocative of the nuclear particles.
 The two adrenal glands within us are "virtually identical" [Encyc Brit], that is, they possess no unique identity or function of their own.
-They are, however, each comprised of two parts which could hardly be more different from one another—an outer cortex and an inner medulla.
+They are, however, each composed of two parts which could hardly be more different from one another—an outer cortex and an inner medulla.
 The cortex comprises about 90% of the gland and secretes male hormones.
 The small inner medulla secretes the adrenaline and noradrenaline (or epinephrine and norepinephrine) which are nearly identical substances with nearly identical effects.
 So between the two adrenal glands and the two substances of the adrenal medulla we see those attributes of both lack of identity and existence of polarity which characterize this step.

 In terms of the six processes, this is the process 1-3-2, or the process of destruction.
 It is characterized by the splitting, the division, of a previous whole.
 Simple examples are the breaking of eggs prior to cooking, or the breaking of rocks for gravel.